 Image thanks to Ray & Sue Travel Photography

-Visiting this island at daytime means getting a glimpse of sleeping koalas.
+Visiting Magnetic Island at daytime means getting a glimpse of sleeping koalas.
 The famous Forts Walk is full of gum trees, which is where these sleepy fur balls prefer to have their nap time.
 You will also come across a World War II defence complex that offers scenic views of the island and offers a great opportunity for stunning photos.

 Image thanks to Shark Bay